tobiaskraus/kraus-accounting-ts/docs/tech-decisions.md

 - Compile-time error checking for API calls
 - Simpler than REST with GraphQL complexity
 - Works well with TypeScript monorepo setup
+- **Not Next.js** cause:
+    - this project doesn't need Server Rendering (no SEO) - it's a classical client side app
+    - Next.js is more expensive to run (RAM & CPU)
+    - Next.js locks me in.
+It's style of writing code is really specific
+    - Curiousity: I just want to try out tRPC rather than Next.js

 ## Frontend Stack